thanhthanhnguyen82/ltm/README.md

 * A client connects to index.html -> emit clientId to server ('send clientId' event) -> server send back room and user list for clients to update in client-side ('user connect' event)
 * If a client reloads the page, their existing rooms are kept (no database so no chat history, only room box)
 * Clients can create new public chat room (by submit room form) -> emit 'create room' event to server -> server creates new public room instance -> emit back new room data to client ('new room' event) to create new chat box and update room list in client-side, if error ('create room error' event).
 Similarly, join, leave, delete room events follow the same logic.

+* PRIVATE CHAT
-* Send private messages to another client by click on 'chat' button in user list
+1. Send private messages to another client by click on 'chat' button in user list
-* Emit to server the senderId and receiverId ('send private' event) -> server checks if private room betw
+2. Emit to server the senderId and receiverId ('send private' event)
+3. Server checks if private room between these two clients exists -> if exits -> send back that room data to sender ('create private chat' event)-> create private chat box in client-side
+4. If no room exists -> create a private room -> update sender and receiver's friend property -> send back that room data to sender ('create private chat' event)-> create private chat box in client-side
+5. When the sender submits a msg -> emit 'private message' event to server-> server identifies senderId, receiverId and gets the current socketId of receiver -> only emit 'private message' to the receiver